PortRoyale/GitTutorial/README.md

 # GitTutorial
-Learning to use git and github
+Learning to use github is sooooooo fun!